 Regardless of whether you wet the bed as a child, if you have started wetting the bed again, or for the first time as an adult, then there is probably a secondary underlying cause to your bed wetting.

 - Some medicines and sleeping tablets

-Diuretic drinks such as caffeinated drinks and alcohol can irritate your bladder causing it to quickly produce more urine, drank late at night these could cause you to wet the bed.
+Diuretic drinks, such as caffeinated drinks and alcohol, can irritate your bladder.
+This causes it to quickly produce more urine and, if drank late at night, these could cause you to wet the bed.

-For products that can help keep you dry at night visit our bed wetting product page.
+For products that can help keep you dry at night, browse our waterproof products.